Louis Stokes Alliance for Minority Participation

 Drexel University is one of nine institutions that comprise the consortium called the Greater Philadelphia Region Louis Stokes Alliance for Minority Participation.
 This consortium represents a diverse partnership of Historically Black Colleges and Universities (HBCUs), both public and private two- and four-year research and non-research institutions.

-- Link students to scholarship and other funding opportunities
+- Link students to scholarship and other funding resources

-For additional details on any of the information provided above, please contact Marisol Rodriguez Mergenthal, Drexel's LSAMP Director.
+For additional details on any of the information provided above, please contact Marisol Rodriguez Mergenthal, Drexel's Director of STEM Support & Student Success Services.

 Bridge to the Doctorate (BTD) Fellowship